mit-dormcon/t-rex/README.md

 ## Events Spreadsheets

+A template spreadsheet is provided in `template.csv`.
 Events spreadsheets must contain the following columns:

 - `Event Name`: Name of the event
 - `Dorm`: Dorm or living group hosting the event